flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 ## Performance updates
 * Add a setting to include CPU samples in the Timeline. - [#7333](https://github.com/flutter/devtools/pull/7333), [#7369](https://github.com/flutter/devtools/pull/7369)
 * Removed the legacy trace viewer.
-The legacy trace viwer was replaced with the embedded Perfetto trace viewer in DevTools version 2.21.1, but was available behind a setting to ensure a smooth rollout.
+The legacy trace viewer was replaced with the embedded Perfetto trace viewer in DevTools version 2.21.1, but was available behind a setting to ensure a smooth rollout.
 This release of DevTools removes the legacy trace viewer entirely. - [#7316](https://github.com/flutter/devtools/pull/7316)